Price-based Dispatch Mode

 You can set corresponding price adjustment items in the system to map the market trading price to your actual settlement price.

-The system will convert the obtained EPEX SPOT prices according to the parameters you set and use the converted prices to perform subsequent judgments and dispatch strategies.
+The system will convert the obtained EPEX SPOT prices according to your set parameters and use the converted prices for subsequent judgments and dispatch strategies.

 The converted prices will be used for: